-Most marketing leaders approach agency selection the same way they always have.
-They send out requests for proposals, compare pricing, choose whoever has the best case studies and promises the fastest results.
+These days, many marketing leaders still approach agency selection the same way they always have: They send out requests for proposals, compare pricing, and choose whoever has the best case studies and promises the fastest results.
+This process worked when SEO just meant keyword research and link building.
+Today, it’s how you end up paying premium prices for obsolete strategies.

 “SEO still matters.
 Higher rankings improve your chances of AI Overview citations.
 And if you can rank high and get cited, you’re more likely to be featured prominently in the AI Overview.